-Overall Design: It is and has always been the best to have a unified look for your bathroom, especially if you aim to sell your house.
+Overall Design: It has always been best to have a unified look for your bathroom, especially if you aim to sell your house.
 You can seek help from an interior design that would help you with that matter while considering your budget.

 Structure: If you want to put additional rooms in an existing bath, it might be costly since it would mean it has to be demolished and new walls have to be built.

 Electrician Rates: Ranges from 50 NZ$ – 100 NZ$ an hour.